timebeing92/brightspace-quiz-review-extractor/README.md

 ## Image Handling

-The extractor now scans question-level Brightspace XML for image references in:
+The extractor scans question-level Brightspace XML for image references in:

 - stem and presentation material
 - answer choice material